Lightroom Preset Packs & Instructions

 Save the image back to Lightroom.

-Whilst I recommend using the above Photoshop Action for adding the Red Halation, I have also created a Red Halation Brush for Lightroom Classic.
-To install, unzip the file, and copy the .lrtemplate file to Lightroom Classic's template folder.
+Whilst I recommend using the above Photoshop Action for adding the Red Halation, I have also created a Red Halation Brush for Lightroom Classic only.
+To install this brush, unzip the downloaded folder, and copy the .lrtemplate file to Lightroom Classic's template folder.
 On Windows, this is usually C:\Users\<username>\AppData\Roaming\Adobe\CameraRaw\Settings

 Comments